PLOS/content-repo/README.md

 Database Backends
 -----------------

 The service supports HSQLDB and MySQL.
-You will need to place one of the following Resources in Tomcat's config.xml :
+You will need to place one of the following Resources in Tomcat's context.xml :

 If you are using **MySQL**, you need to manually create a database (I called it 'repo' in the example below but call it what you want) and create a user with granted write permissions.